Digital Media Analytics: Social Media Research Plans

 Weeky study: 6 hours

-This course is part of the Digital Media Analytics program, which will enable you to understand digital media analytics, and how they could help your business.
+This course is part of the Digital Media Analytics program, which will enable you to understand digital media analytics, as well as how they could help your business.

 Prepare to analyse social media